-The following discussion contains an analysis of the audited results of operations of the Bank as at and for the years ended 31 December 2020 and 2019.
+The following discussion contains an analysis of the unaudited results of operations of the Bank for the nine-month periods ended 30 September 2022 and 30 September 2021 and the audited results of operations of the Bank as at and for the years ended 31 December in each of 2021 and 2020.
 The financial data disclosed in this financial review should be read in conjunction with the Financial Statements and the related notes thereto.
 Unless otherwise specified, the financial data discussed below has been extracted without material adjustment from the Financial Statements and the related notes thereto, as included elsewhere in this Prospectus.